 What advice would you give to young people for achieving their career goals?

 Firstly, it is the mindset issue I mentioned.
 Think about the bigger picture, the long-term goals, and set your positive mindset that these are achievable, regardless of your background or gender.
 Avoid self-reject mentality.
 Secondly, use the tools at your disposal to improve yourself.
 The internet is amazing: online courses, TED Talks, networking are all there and aid your social mobility.
 I learned an entirely new culture in Sweden by watching TV programmes and clips on YouTube and immersing myself in their culture, all to help my career and my personal growth.
 Lastly, be yourself, don't conform to any stereotype that society wants to place on you.
-It's so important to have your own views, articulate them and remain true to yourself.Posted 4 months ago
+It's so important to have your own views, articulate them and remain true to yourself.Posted about 2 years ago